Learn today, plan for tomorrow.

-Kingelez's unlikely buildings largely separate design from architecture.
-The two-dozen or so pieces in City Dreams are not models of buildings he would or could build but rather fully realized artworks that allude to the real world while existing entirely on their own.
-Using materials ranging from paper and foamcore to aluminum foil, rubber bands, and toothpicks—to name just a few of the roughly 50 materials listed in the exhibit catalog—Kingelez imagines multicolored towers, spires, cornices, pediments, and just about any other bit of postmodern ornamentation you can imagine, affixed with an endearingly amateur hand.
+Kingelez's consructions largely separate design from architecture.
+The two-dozen or so pieces in City Dreams are not models of buildings he would or could build but rather are fully realized artworks that allude to the real world while simultaneously existing in a fantasy realm all their own.
+Using everything from paper, plastic, and foamcore to aluminum foil, rubber bands, and toothpicks—to name just a few of the roughly 50 materials listed in the exhibit catalog—Kingelez imagines multicolored towers, spires, cornices, pediments, and just about any other bit of postmodern ornamentation you can imagine, affixed with an endearingly amateur hand.
 Corbusier would have a heart attack.

-And yet, the exhibit includes a handful of cityscapes, roughly the size of a bedroom model train set, that reflect decidedly Modernist principles.
+The exhibit includes both discrete buildings and entire cityscapes, the latter roughly the size of a bedroom model train set, that all reflect decidedly Modernist principles.
 Buildings are separated from each other.
-Streets are abundant.
+Streets are wide and prominent.
 Plazas and other open space are available to nonexistent pedestrians.
 Residents travel by monorail and elevated highway.
-Cities are overlooked by monumental towers that serve little purpose other than to parody their infinitely more purposeless real-world counterparts.
-Signage abounds—often advertising Kingelez's own name.
-Kingelez's "dream" looks nothing like the dense, walkable, endearing places that many planners promote today.
+Skylines are topped by monumental towers that serve little purpose other than to parody their infinitely more purposeless real-world counterparts.
+Signage abounds—often cheekily advertising Kingelez's own name.
+His "dream" looks nothing like the dense, walkable, endearing places that many planners promote today.

 While Kingelez's aesthetic may be child-like and therefore timeless, he is very much a product of his time and place.
 Many of his constructions refer to Kinshasa, the capital of the DRC and, today, one of the booming cities of Africa.
 That boom would have been well underway when Kingelez was active, primarily in the 1980s and 1990s, at the end of the reign of dictator and kleptocrat Mobutu Sese Seko.
 Kinshasa grew from 2.6 million in 1984 to over 11 million today.
 It surely was not pretty.